-- If paceauling is the root we charge the cost to the find-account. - If the group-number of construction is the same as that of contributions ( ) (before starting path compression) we charge the cost to the node-account of $\phi{i}$ - Otherwise we charge the cost to the find-account.
+- If page of is the root we charge the cost to the find-account. - If the group-number of control is the same as that of control compression (c) (before starting path compression) we charge the cost to the node-account of c... - Otherwise we charge the cost to the find-account.

-- create an account for every find-operation - create an account for every node v
+• create an account for every node v